 Nashville (US): Watch Me Move: The Animation Show, on tour.
 The most extensive animation exhibition ever organized, includes Fischinger's Radio Dynamics.
 Organized by Barbican Centre, London.
 Opens June 6, 2014 in Nashville, Tennessee.
 Through Sept.
 1.

 Dortmund, Germany: Moving Types - Lettern im Bewegung, exhibition opened September 26 at Dormunder-U. Includes Kreise by Oskar Fischinger.
-Through March 2, 2014.
+CLOSED.
+Touring at other German venues.

 Recent Screenings and Events